 - 1. Nonpayment of rent or other charges; - 2.
-Failure to complete the annual or interim recertification process; - Any activity by a household member or guest that threatens the health, safety, or right to peaceful enjoyment of the premises by other tenants, Housing Kitsap staff or contractors, or persons in the surrounding neighborhood; - 4.
-Threats or abusive behavior (verbal or physical) directed at Housing Kitsap staff, residents, or contractors.
+Failure to complete the annual or interim recertification process; - Any activity by a household member or guest that threatens the health, safety, or right to peaceful enjoyment of the premises by other tenants, Housing Kitsap staff or contractors, or persons in the surrounding neighborhood; - Threats or abusive behavior (verbal or physical) directed at Housing Kitsap staff, residents, or contractors.
 This includes language or gestures reasonably interpreted as intimidating or harassing; - 5.
 Failure to provide timely, accurate information about household composition, income, or eligibility factors; - 6.
 Repeated failure to keep required appointments; - 7.
-Failure to submit required documentation; - 8.
-Refusal to allow unit inspections; - 9.
+Failure to submit required documentation;

+- 8. Refusal to allow unit inspections; - 9.
 Failure to maintain the unit in a safe and sanitary condition; - 10.
 Subletting or assigning the unit; - 11.
-Use of the premises for anything other than as a primary residence (except approved home businesses):

-- 12. Intentional destruction or removal of property or fixtures; - 13.
+Use of the premises for anything other than as a primary residence (except approved home businesses); - 12.
+Intentional destruction or removal of property or fixtures; - 13.
 Failure to prevent guests from damaging the unit or common areas; - 14.
 Permitting guests not listed on the lease to stay in the unit more than 14 calendar days within any 45-day period without prior written approval; - 15.
-Disabling or tampering with a smoke detector or failing to report a nonfunctioning smoke detector: - 16.
+Disabling or tampering with a smoke detector or failing to report a nonfunctioning smoke detector; - 16.
 Fraud, bribery, or other criminal acts committed in connection with a federal housing program; - 17.
 Manufacture of methamphetamine on-site or in any federally assisted housing; - 18.
 Violent or drug-related criminal activity by a household member; - 19.
 Violent or drug-related criminal activity on the premises by someone under the resident's control; - 20.
 Alcohol abuse that interferes with the health, safety, or peaceful enjoyment of others; - 21.
 Any household member is subject to a lifetime sex offender registration requirement; - 22.
 Current illegal drug use or a pattern of drug use (including marijuana) that interferes with safety or enjoyment of others; - 23.
 Criminal activity verified by conviction or other credible evidence; - 24.
 Death of the sole household member on the lease: - a.
-If a live-in aide resides in the unit, they will be allowed to remain for the shorter of 15 calendar days or the expiration of prepaid rent,. - b.
-If an executor or responsible party is identified, they will be allowed the greater of 15 calendar days or the expiration of prepaid rent to retrieve belongings and vacate.
-If no responsible party can be found, the unit will be considered abandoned and handled per Housing Kitsap procedures.
+Live-in aide: - i.
+If a live-in aide resides in the unit at the time of the tenant's death, they are not entitled to remain in the unit and must vacate.
+However, Housing Kitsap may allow the live-in aide a grace period of up to 15